jjindrich/jjazure-packer/README.md

 This repository describe how to bake custom image with your application and run this application.
 Application is simple webpage.
 For image baking using Packer Azure DevOps task.
 For deployment using Azure Resource Manager.

+Application deployed into two environments

+- DEV - deleted and created virtual machine (VM) based on image with private ip
+- TEST - created and updated virtual machine scaleset (VMSS) based on image with public IP (check NSG on your network)

 Following articles can help you

 - [How to use Packer to create Linux virtual machine images](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/build-image-with-packer)